Principles of war: United States

 Officers in the U.S. Military sometimes use the acronyms "MOSS MOUSE", "MOOSE MUSS", "MOUSE MOSS", "MOM USE SOS", and "SUMO MOSES" to remember the first letters of these nine principles.

 According to a United States Government document from 2010, the rule governing targeting in a non-international armed conflict is the international humanitarian law which is commonly known as the laws of war.
 The United States government stated in an undated Department of Justice White paper entitled "Lawfulness of a Lethal Operation Directed Against a U.S. Citizen who is a Senior Operational Leader of Al Qa’ida or An Associated Force" that the four fundamental law-of-war principles governing the use of force are necessity, distinction, proportionality and humanity i.e. the avoidance of unnecessary suffering.

 There is a debate within the American military establishment to adopt flexibility as the tenth principle of war.
 Frost argues that the concept of flexibility should be integrated with America's warfighting doctrine.
 Americans soundly retort that flexibility is a given that pervades all aspects of each principle.

 Many, however, hold that the principle of simplicity implicitly includes flexibility.
 One of the oldest dicta states that the simple plan is the flexible plan.

-In 2007, Armed Forces Journal published a proposal by van Avery, 12 New Principles of War, to completely overhaul and expand the U.S. principles of war from nine to thirteen.
-The article was subsequently forwarded to the Joint Chiefs of Staff by Air Force Chief of Staff General Moseley and an effort to overhaul current U.S. doctrine was initiated using van Avery's framework.
+In 2007, Armed Forces Journal published a proposal by LCDR Chris van Avery, USN, 12 New Principles of War, to completely overhaul and expand the U.S. principles of war from nine to thirteen.
+The article was subsequently forwarded to the Joint Chiefs of Staff by Air Force Chief of Staff General Moseley and an effort to overhaul current U.S. doctrine was initiated using Van Avery's framework.

 In 2011, three new "principles of joint operations" were added to the cited nine principles of war.
 These principles are: